jscrane/Interrupted/README.md

 * Each external interrupt line is connected to ground by a push-button; when the one attached to pin #2 is pressed, the LED on pin #13 is lit, when that on pin #3 is pressed, the LED is switched off.
-* When an external interrupt has been processed, it is disabled until it makes sense to re-enabled it; so for example when the LED is switched on, its interrupt is disabled until it has been switched off again.
+* When an external interrupt has been processed, it is disabled until it makes sense to re-enable it; so for example when the LED is switched on, its interrupt is disabled until it has been switched off again.
 Disabled interrupts don't wake the CPU and aren't "remembered".

 Credits
 -------